-- While making effective use of ODA and other public funds, the government will support efforts to facilitate human resource development and the construction of medical insurance systems in emerging and developing countries, integrating these endeavors with initiatives focused on expanding exports of Japanese drugs, medical devices, etc., medical technology, and medical services. - The government will promote proactive use of Special Terms for Economic Partnership (STEP) in Japanese ODA loans and overseas investment and lending by JICA. - 4) Other measures that contribute to the establishment of a society in which people enjoy long and healthy lives
+• While making effective use of ODA and other public funds, the government will support efforts to facilitate human resource development and the construction of medical insurance systems in emerging and developing countries, integrating these endeavors with initiatives focused on expanding exports of Japanese drugs, medical equipment, etc., medical technology, and medical services.

+• The government will promote proactive use of Special Terms for Economic Partnership (STEP) in Japanese ODA loans and overseas investment and lending by JICA.